-DUBAI, United Arab Emirates – Hundreds of millions of Muslims around the world began fasting on Thursday from sunrise to sunset for the month of Ramadan, a time of contemplation, fortitude and intense worship.
+DUBAI, United Arab Emirates – Many Muslims around the world began fasting Monday to mark the start of the holy month of Ramadan.

 WHY DO MUSLIMS FAST?